Bally’s Atlantic City is a property Phil Juliano knows well.

-As far as location for the future retail operation goes, the Twin River team said there are a couple of high exposure spaces off of the Boardwalk under consideration.
-And, Papanier noted, “we think either one of them could create a pretty nice impression.”
+As far as a location for the future retail operation goes, the Twin River team said there are a couple of high-exposure spaces off of the Boardwalk under consideration.
+And, Papanier noted, “We think either one of them could create a pretty nice impression.”

-Juliano and Papanier did not go into specifics with their sports betting plans.
+Juliano and Papanier did not go into specifics of their sports betting plans.

 All of these plans, of course, are currently in limbo.
 The future of the property was discussed during this month’s Casino Control Commission hearing pertaining to the Eldorado-Caesars merger.

 And for now, Caesars is responsible for taking care of Bally’s.
 Unlike its Atlantic City sister properties (Caesars, Harrah’s and Tropicana), there are no property-specific upgrades on the table, at least not from Caesars.

 Play NJ caught up with Steve Callender, Northeast regional president for Caesars Entertainment, to discuss Caesars’ plans for AC.
 For now, he said, Caesars is keeping an eye on Bally’s.